Mad cow crisis: Animal slaughter

 While little is known about how the disease is transmitted, the main prophylactic measure adopted when an animal is likely to be a carrier of the disease is slaughter.

 The slaughter campaign was particularly impressive in the UK.
 Following a ban on the consumption of cattle over 30 months of age (the age at which animals are likely to develop the disease), the British government launched a program to slaughter these animals (with the exception of breeding stock, of course) and compensate farmers.
 By the end of 1998, over 2.4 million cattle had been slaughtered in the UK.
 In August 1996, the UK decided to improve the identification of cattle born after 1 July 1996, by introducing a passport system that would enable the selective slaughter of the offspring of BSE-infected animals.

 In France, the tactic of diagnosing animals over 24 months of age on a case-by-case basis prevented a slaughter on such a scale.
 But culls were still common.
 Indeed, any case detected in a slaughterhouse and confirmed in Lyon must be quickly followed up by a search for the animal's farm of origin, made possible by the traceability of these animals.
 The herd of origin, as well as those of any farms where the animal may have been present, are then slaughtered in their entirety.
 The farmers concerned receive compensation from the State.

 The practice of systematic slaughter was developed at a time when little was known about the disease and how it was transmitted within a herd, and is the one used for highly contagious diseases, which is not the case with BSE.
 Its sole advantage was to reassure the consumer with its radical and impressive appearance, but it caused great harm to breeders, who sometimes took a very long time to build up their herd's genetics, and proved to be costly.
 It was subsequently called into question, notably in Switzerland where it was replaced by selective slaughter in 1999, then in France under pressure from the Confédération Paysanne, which obtained an initial reform in early 2002.
 From that date onward, in the event of an outbreak of BSE on a farm, animals born after 1 January 2002 are spared.
 Since December 2002, systematic slaughter has been replaced by more selective slaughter: only animals of the same age as the sick cattle are slaughtered.
-These measures are still applicable in 2009, but the disease has virtually disappeared and they no longer need to be applied.